Traveling Around Lake Superior

 Lake Superior is the US and Canada’s inland fresh water sea.
 It is the largest fresh water lake (by surface area) in the world – yes, that is “in the world.”
 It is clean and clear and its 2700 miles of shoreline is largely un-populated. . . . the total population of all the cities, towns, and villages around Lake Superior is less than 800,000.
 A number of harbor towns and fishing villages have retained their links to the past and their unspoiled charm.
 There are huge tracks of forest, among the highest mountains you’d find in the mid-west, huge granite, limestone and basalt rock outcroppings, beaches that you can walk for miles, hundreds of waterfalls, lighthouses, national history parks, and top notch scenic and recreational state and national parks sprinkled all around the lake.
 We’ve profiled many of these interesting places, scenic drives, and things to do in our SuperiorTrails.com website.
 In these pages we’ll profile some of our more recent trips to Lake Superior regions.

-The most popular winter event around Lake Superior is hiking across the ice to visit the unique Bayfield Lake Superior Ice Caves.
-Another popular winter event is the UP200 Sled Dog Race Marathon in mid-February.
+One of the most popular winter activities around Lake Superior is hiking across the ice to visit the unique Bayfield Lake Superior Ice Caves.